Further information to assist you regarding novel coronavirus COVID-19

 We will aim to update our website if any significant changes occur to our 'business as usual' practice.
 You can also contact our helpful reception team for further advice regarding our services.

-How can I access a psychologist with social distancing rules?
+How can I access a psychologist using telehealth?

 Health services, including psychology services, are able to provide services through telehealth options.
 Telehealth sessions can be provided via telephone or videochat (e.g. via FaceTime, Skype or Zoom platforms organised by your psychologist).
 Telehealth sessions are eligible for Medicare and private health rebates (just like face-to-face sessions).